 - How much tax you will pay?

 Running your business means you will make decisions, and plan.
-You ultimately manage and lead your business, to do that you need to get your head around some key numbers.
+You ultimately manage and lead your business, therefore to do that you need to get your head around some key numbers.

-Understanding your costs, especially how they behave is vital.
+In other words, understanding your costs, especially how they behave is vital.

 Start off by looking at your business in terms of activity, then you can match that with your costs.
 Let’s expand on that point by showcasing examples of business and possible activity